SnowBroScott/emberhold-canonical/docs/playbooks/session-protocol.md

 **"Shipped" means a completed end-to-end loop.** Not a screen rendering in a screenshot.
 Not assets banked on a phone.
 Design-complete ≠ shipped, and the docs must say so plainly, because the gap is where projects quietly rot.

+### Verify from outside — the Code-job close

+A Claude Code job is not done when the agent says it's done.
+It's done when the artifact is **observable from outside the agent.**

+Learned 2026-07-13, the expensive way: Code reported "COMPLETE" with a real commit SHA for a redaction that had never been pushed.
+For ~40 minutes both jAIne and Scott believed a live vulnerability map was down while it was still public.
+The existing rule — *self-reports require evidence* — was being applied to Code's ANALYSIS but not to its EXECUTION.

+The close, every Code job:
+1. The brief ends with an explicit **`git push`**, and — for files outside any repo (e.g. the private security note) — an instruction to **print the full file to the terminal.** "I wrote it" is not evidence it was written.
+2. jAIne **re-fetches from the remote and greps** as the last step.
+A commit on the laptop is a screenshot, not a ship.

+Corollary, also learned 2026-07-13: **raw.githubusercontent.com can serve stale content for several MINUTES** even with a cache-buster and a no-cache header.
+The cache-buster is necessary, not sufficient. **When raw and the GitHub API disagree, the API wins.** Do not conclude a push failed on raw's word alone.
+(Watch the API rate limit — the unauthenticated ceiling is low and a busy session will hit it.)

 ---

 ## Scope defense